 5. Ensure adherence to your medicines and medical care

-- 11. Ask your healthcare provider whether you should keep regular appointments, reschedule them or conduct them virtually or telephonically
+- Ask your healthcare provider whether you should keep regular appointments, reschedule them or conduct them virtually or telephonically.

-- 13. Ensure that you have a sufficient supply of over-the-counter medicines and medical supplies – anything from tissues to thermometer and pain or fever medicines.
+- Ensure that you have a sufficient supply of over-the-counter medicines and medical supplies – anything from tissues to a thermometer and pain or fever medicines.

-- 16. Stay up to date with the latest news on COVID-19 in your community (ensure you’re accessing credible sources only) but also take breaks from this information and relax through the activities you enjoy at home.
+- Stay up to date with the latest news on COVID-19 in your community (ensure you’re accessing credible sources only) but also take breaks from this information and relax through the activities you enjoy at home.
 You can also visit our COVID-19 district hotspot page to monitor which districts are considered hotspots with high average numbers of new infections.

 6. Live a healthy lifestyle

-- Have your flu vaccine as soon as possible, either at your local pharmacy or through your healthcare provider.
+- Have your annual flu vaccine, either at your local pharmacy or through your healthcare provider.
 Ensure you practice the preventive measures listed above when you are in these facilities.

 - As far as possible, maintain healthy habits – eat healthily, get good sleep quality and quantity, manage your stress and stay physically active (exercise at home or outdoors instead of in any indoor settings).